Priyadarshani7/Shardeum/README.md

-## We have attended a event at Shardeum in ehich we have learned and deployed tokens
+## We have attended a event at Shardeum in which we have learned and deployed tokens
 Credit - https://github.com/chaitanyasjoshi